 Protecting your income and future in retirement

-Using a portion of your savings or super, you can invest in a lifetime annuity and receive regular, guaranteed income payments for life.
-It can act as a safety net ensuring that you will receive income for life, regardless of how long you live or how investment markets perform.
+Using a portion of your savings or super, you can invest in a lifetime annuity and receive regular income payments for life.
+It can act as a safety net ensuring that you will receive income for life, regardless of how long you live.

 Talk to an adviser about the benefits of a lifetime annuity and whether it might be right for you.